Gary-Bergman/Good-README-Generator/goodReadMe.md

   ## Usage

+  Use `node index.js`

   ## License

-  This project is licensed under the APACHE 2.0 license.
+  This project is licensed under the MIT license.

   ## Contributing

+  Make new pull request

   ## Tests